 - All transfers

 As our travel in Vietnam ends, we fly to Siem Reap, a town within the boundaries of the ancient city of Angkor, Cambodia.
-After settling in to our hotel, we'll embark on a brief orientation walk featuring a stroll through the Royal Gardens.
+We pause for lunch before settling in to our hotel, and embark on a brief orientation walk this afternoon, featuring a stroll through the Royal Gardens.

 Next, we'll pay a visit to the moving Killing Fields Memorial Temple.
 It is almost inconceivable to confront the nature of true evil here in this gentle land, but this memorial, built inside Siem Reap's Wat Thmei Pagoda, commemorates the thousands of victims of the 1975-79 genocide under Pol Pot's regime.
 This execution site is one of many throughout Cambodia.